Service users

 Tickets and timeouts for service users

-A newly-created service user that is not a member of any group is subject to the default ticket timeout of 12 hours.
-To avoid issues that arise when a service user’s ticket ceases to be valid:
+The ticket for a service user defaults to unlimited in 2025.2 and later, so setting the Timeout value applies to 2025.1 and earlier.
+If the server is prior to 2025.2, a newly-created service user that is not a member of any group is subject to the default ticket timeout of 12 hours.
+To avoid issues that arise when a service user’s ticket ceases to be valid, set the Timeout: and PasswordTimeout: values to unlimited.

-1. On the master server, create a group for service users:
+1. On the commit server, create a group with a name such as serviceusergroup:

-2. Add one or more service users to the list of Users: in the service_users group, and set the Timeout: and PasswordTimeout: values to unlimited or a large value: .
+2. Add one or more service users to the list of Users: in the group.

 Copy